 Confession: When I was a graduate student at Juilliard, I didn’t spend as much time on keyboard harmony as I should have.
 I wasn’t alone in that regard; much of my class came minimally prepared for assignments since we wanted to spend most of our time practicing repertoire!

 Even when your child has reached independence, stay interested in what she is doing.
 It can be as simple as asking to hear a piece she is playing.
 Be sure to ask once in a while if she still finds the piano fun and meaningful.
 Sometimes a child might want to explore different repertoire or a certain popular piece.
 I allow my older students to have a more significant say in what we do in lessons, but it’s ultimately up to them to speak up.

 Awards Versus Rewards

-It won’t always be smooth sailing, but when student, teacher, and parent are working together, great things can happen!
+Most of the work is to be done by the student at home.
+It won’t always be smooth sailing.
+However, great things can happen when student, teacher, and parent work together!
 At the very least, we have a lot of fun along the way.

 If you liked this article, please visit the complete list of Classic Practice Corner Posts.
 You’ll find posts on other teaching subjects categorized there as well.